 - With professional expertise, you can employ an arbitrator.
 For example, regarding (if necessary) patents.

-- If you specify it in your arbitration clause, there is no right to discovery (the mechanism by which the parties must share details about their cases).
+- If you specify it in your arbitration clause, there is no right to discovery (the parties’ mechanism must share details about their cases).

 - By going to arbitration, it could be possible to seek immediate relief sooner.

 - There is no request for a binding decision on arbitration.
-Only if you can show that the arbitrator was biassed or that the decision undermined public policy can it be set aside?
+If you can show that the arbitrator was biased or that the decision undermined public policy, can it be set aside?

-- You must charge the arbitrators; the fees are often $10,000 or more.
-Lawyers are typically needed, but their fees are likely to be lower than if you are suing in court.
+- It would help if you charged the arbitrators; the fees are often $10,000 or more.
+Lawyers are typically needed, but their fees are likely to be lower than suing in court.